 Learning outcomes:

-- Understand what the Biodiversity Metric v4.0 River Metric is, what it includes and how it differs from the other area and linear habitat metrics
+- Understand what the Biodiversity Metric Watercourse Module is, what it includes and does not.

-- Identify what data and wider information is needed to calculate River Metric Units using the Biodiversity Metric v4.0 spreadsheet
+- Identify what data and supporting information are needed to enable the Watercourse Module assessment to be completed and Watercourse Units generated using the Biodiversity Metric Calculation Tool.

-- Know where to find the necessary guidance and support options for calculating the River Condition Assessment
+- Find the necessary guidance, accredited training and support options for the River Condition Assessment

-- Plan a River Metric assessment at a typical development site (using a case study examples)
+- Plan a Watercourse Module assessment from start to finish at a typical development site (using a case study examples)

-- Plan and identify additional support options for a River Metric assessment at a more complex development site (using case study examples)
+- Plan and identify additional support options for a Watercourse Module assessment at an atypical / complex development site (using case study examples).

 Using UKHab for Biodiversity Net Gain